VildeBruhn/vildebruhn.github.io/day1/univar.md

 - $t_{ij}$ is the time separating two samples $z_i$ and $z_j$
 - The estimation (sampling) error $\epsilon_i$ of the population means contribute to the expected variance between two population means

-The OU model with a moving optimum can be fitted using the `opt.joint.OUBM function`.
+The OU model with a moving optimum can be fitted using the `opt.joint.OUBM` function.